hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   roster to have key material generated.
 * Services will need to know or detect when the candidate roster fails to be adopted due to not having enough key material generated.
-* The node's long term EC public key will need to be added to the address book.
+* The node's public `elGamalKey` will need to be added to the address book.
     * This requires modification of the HAPI transactions that manage the address book.

 Impacts to DevOps Team

-* Each consensus node will need a new long term EC key in addition to the existing RSA key.
+* Each consensus node will need a new `elGamalKey` in addition to the existing RSA key.
     * EC Key generation will have to happen before a node can join the network.
 * A new node added to an existing network will need to be given a state from an existing node after the network has adopted the address book containing the new node.